Raarup Adventures

 Picture

 • Do NOT drive.
 This neighborhood is crowded, and parking anywhere near New York City can be difficult, so if you choose to drive you’ll most likely be stuck in the car for hours.
-We highly recommend taking the subway - you can either take Line D to 79th Street or Line R to 86th Street.
-There were plenty of people taking the subway with us, and Dyker Heights is one of the best areas in Brooklyn.
+We highly recommend taking the subway or getting dropped off nearby by Taxi or Uber.

 • Dress warm.
 This is winter and New York can get chilly!
 When we visited it was about 32 degrees, and our ears were still getting cold in the wind near the end of our adventure.
 Think wool socks, boots, a jacket, mittens, hat, and a scarf.
-We also highly recommend wearing comfortable shoes for all the walking!
+We also highly recommend wearing comfortable shoes for all the walking - you can shop all our best winter gear here.

 • Bring something warm to drink and a snack!
 There are hot chocolate stands throughout the area, but the one we saw charged $5 a cup, which can add up fast if you’re with a large group.
-Try bringing a thermos instead with hot apple cider or hot cocoa with some snacks to munch on!
+We recommend bringing a thermos instead with hot apple cider or hot cocoa with some snacks to munch on while you walk around!

 • Be respectful.
 These are peoples homes.
-Even though there are quite a few signs everywhere telling Christmas lights viewers to stay off the homes' property, we saw a handful of people climbing in yards and up to front doors to take a picture.
-Don’t be those people.
-This is a huge no-no, and some houses have even gone as far to put up caution tape crossing off their walkways.
-Keep your eyes out for garbage bins/bags and make use of them!
-Treat the area like you would if you lived here.
+Even though there are quite a few signs everywhere telling Christmas lights viewers to stay off private property, we saw a handful of people climbing in yards and up to front doors to take pictures - please don’t be those people.

-• ENJOY & HAVE FUN.
-We spent around 2 hours here and loved every minute.
-We loved all the decorations, fake snow, and spending time with other Christmas lights enthusiasts!
-We hope you love it as much as us!
+• Enjoy & have fun!
+We spent around 2 hours here and loved every minute, we recommend planning to spend a minimum of 2 hours exploring all the decorations.
+We loved all the decorations, fake snow, and spending time with other Christmas lights enthusiasts, and hope you love it as much as us!

 Picture